Health and social care

 WHAT DOES THE COURSE INVOLVE?

-– Are interested in developing an understanding of caring organisations and the clients they serve.
+– Are interested in developing an understanding of caring organisations and their clients

-– Want to move on to a related career or higher vocational courses (BTEC level 4, HND and NVQs).
+– Want to move on to related careers or vocational courses (BTEC Level 4, HND and NVQ’s)

-What is the BTEC subsidiary diploma level 3?
+What is the BTEC L3 National Extended certificate?

 WHAT you will study?

-In the subsidiary diploma you will study the following units:
+In the extended certificate you may study some of the following units:

 Unit 1 Human lifespan development (Mandatory)